tbroadley/github-spellcheck-cli/README.md

 h         help              Print this usage guide.
 ```

 **WARNING**: After you use this tool once for a repository, if you try and use it again for the same repoistory it will error at the end due to [Issue #108](https://github.com/tbroadley/github-spellcheck-cli/issues/108), and you will lose all the corrections you have made with no way to recover them.
-To deal with this, you need to delete the folder corresponding to the package in `~/.github-spellcheck/YourUsername`, as well as the branch associated with the created pull request (as GitHub prompts you to do after it has been merged).
+To deal with this, you need to delete the folder corresponding to the repository in `~/.github-spellcheck`, as well as the GitHub branch associated with the first created pull request (as GitHub prompts you to do after it has been merged).

 ## Whitelist